shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 });
 ```

-The first parameter matches the component to override, the second parameter has to be an object containing the actually overridden properties , e.g. the new twig template extension for this component.
+The first parameter matches the component to override, the second parameter has to be an object containing the actually overridden properties for example, the new twig template extension for this component.

 ### Loading the JavaScript File

 The main entry point to customize the Administration via a plugin is the `main.js` file.
 It has to be placed into the `<plugin root>/src/Resources/app/administration/src` directory in order to be automatically found by Shopware 6.

-The only thing now left to just add an import for our of previously created `./sw-dashboard-index-override/index.js` in the `main.js`:
+The only thing now left to just add an import for our previously created `./sw-dashboard-index-override/index.js` in the `main.js`:

 ```javascript
 import './sw-dashboard-index-override/';
 ```

-## Experimental: Composition API Extension System
+## Experimental: Composition API extension system

 Shopware 6 is introducing a new way to extend components using the Composition API.
 This system is currently in an experimental state and is needed for the future migration of components from the Options API to the Composition API.

-### Current Status and Future Plans
+### Current status and future plans

 - The existing Options API extension system remains fully supported and functional.
 - The new Composition API extension system is introduced as an experimental feature.
 - In future versions, components will gradually migrate from Options API to Composition API.
-- Plugin developers are encouraged to familiarize themselves with the new system, but should continue using the current Component Factory extension system for components written with the Options API.
+- Plugin developers are encouraged to familiarize themselves with the new system, but should continue using the current Component factory extension system for components written with the Options API.
 - For components written with the Composition API, the new extension system should be used.
-- In long term, the Composition API extension system will become the standard way to extend components.
+- In the long term, the Composition API extension system will become the standard way to extend components.
 The Options API extension system will be deprecated and eventually removed when all components are migrated to the Composition API.

-### How It Works
+### How it works

 The new extension system introduces two main functions: